PranilPrasad/azure-cloud-soc-honeynet/README.md

 | NSG Inbound Malicious Flows Allowed | 671

-## Metrics After Hardening / Security Controls
+ <b>Post-Hardening Impact</b>:

+ - After enhancing security protocols, subsequent monitoring showed a stark reduction in such incidents, proving the effectiveness of the hardening strategies implemented.

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+- The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
 Start Time 2024-04-17 14:51
 Stop Time	 2024-04-18 14:52